 Advanced features allow for price rounding and markups based on variables like weight.

-It is important to know that Mecka is designed to always enforce MAP.
 If you happen to set your Price Sheet to come up with a selling price that is lower than MAP, Mecka will raise the price to ensure that you are compliant.

 How to Edit Price Sheets